Building Better Balance with Vanessa Kettler

 More on the effects of toxicity:

-The stiffness that comes from doing little allows toxins to build up in the joints and muscles.
-If we've been inactive for a while, that buildup becomes chronic.
-When we go to move or stretch the area, toxin gets released from the joints and muscles and into the blood stream to be flushed out of the system via the kidneys, liver, skin, etc. I think that the flushing of these toxins causes the irritability.
-Basically we are re-experiencing them after they have been stored up for a while.
+With inactivity, the stiffness that comes from doing little allows additional toxins to build up in the joints and muscles: If we've been inactive for a while, that buildup becomes chronic.
+When we go to move or stretch the area, toxin gets released from the joints and muscles and into the blood stream to be flushed out of the system via the kidneys, liver, skin, etc. During this process we may experience the effects of these toxins as a feeling that is disturbing.
+Maybe it is a miserable feeling or being out of sorts or feeling vulnerable.
+We will often assign the cause of this discomfort as something other than what it is.
+Perhaps we dismiss it as feeling "old" or awkward.
+But what it really is our body's reaction to excess toxins.

-Here is a great illustration: Massage is wonderful for us.
+Here is a illustration about how this all works: Massage is wonderful for us.
 Often the masseuse will recommend that you drink lots of water afterwards.
-And it is for this same reason: toxins are released from the muscles through the massage, water helps the kidneys process those toxins out of the body.
+The reason why is because entrenched toxins are released from the muscles by the massage.
+Drinking copious amounts of water helps the kidneys process those toxins out of the body quickly.
+If you don't drink lots of water afterwards, you may well end up feeling lousy instead of relaxed.

 My own journey: